 Sun Express, a Turkish-German joint venture, flies from many European countries to Turkey, and within Turkey from İzmir's Adnan Menderes Airport to Adana, Antalya, Diyarbakır, Erzurum, Kayseri

 Turkey's International Airports

-Most long-haul international flights land at Istanbul's Atatürk International Airport, but Sabiha Gökçen Airport, on the Asian side of Istanbul, is the fastest-growing airport in Europe, so you may land there instead.
+Most long-haul international flights land at Istanbul's main International Airport (IST), but Sabiha Gökçen Airport, on the Asian side of Istanbul, is the fastest-growing airport in Europe, so you may land there instead.